google/merchant-api-samples/python/README.md

-# Google Merchant API for Shopping Python Samples
+# Google Merchant API Python Samples

 This is a set of simple samples written in Python, which provide a minimal example of Google Shopping integration within a command line application.